 |Filter type||2 foam filters|

-There are lots of positive reviews in Amazon despite my reservations because it did a very good job on carpet.
+There are lots of positive reviews on Amazon despite my reservations because it did a very good job on the carpet.

 Better than a Dyson?

 Some consumers even compared this with Dyson’s DC59 and they would prefer this over the Dyson because it was cheaper.
 Also, they didn’t have to worry about the battery running out.